 Woman accused in deadly I-25 crash makes first court appearance

 Mar.
-14—An Albuquerque woman charged with two counts of murder in a March 2 chase and crash that killed a Santa Fe police officer and a retired Las Vegas, N.M., firefighter has waived her right to a pretrial detention hearing.
+15—An Albuquerque woman charged with two counts of murder in a March 2 chase and crash that killed a Santa Fe police officer and a retired Las Vegas, N.M., firefighter has waived her right to a pretrial detention hearing within five days of her arrest.

 Jeannine Jaramillo, 46, still faces a hearing to determine whether she should remain jailed until her trial, the parties agreed Monday in District Court.
 She also will have a preliminary hearing March 24 on the charges, which stem from allegations she fabricated a story about being kidnapped and then led police on a high-speed, wrong-way chase on Interstate 25.